Seeing the Northern Lights (Aurora Borealis) in Banff National Park (2023 update)

 Where should I go to see the Northern Lights in Banff?

-To see the Northern Lights in Banff, you need to be pointing in a northerly direction.
+To see the Northern Lights in Banff, you need to be pointing in a northerly direction (unless the storm is strong enough to pass overhead).
 There are only a few places that are positioned correctly, especially for photography, so don’t expect to be alone!

 - Lake Minnewanka